bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 It's in the code.
 It's this line.
 Basically, the idea is that you broadcast to all participants all the inputs, but you can also do that in a fashion that you don't know which input belongs to which participant.
-And then you can split your own outputs based on the all the inputs that you you've seen without telling anybody all the outputs
+And then you can split your own outputs based on the all the inputs that you've seen without telling anybody all the outputs.

 Unknown speaker: 00:23:32